Create a scale bar

 12. To change the scale bar size, click the scale bar to select it and use the left or right anchor of the bounding box to resize the scale bar.

-The scale bar automatically resizes and calculates a new value based on the current interval settings.
+The scale bar automatically resizes and calculates new values based on the current interval settings.

 13. Leave the document open for the next tutorial.